 Live Event Venues

 The Hammersmith Apollo, the Riverside Studios and the Lyric Theatre all draw in fantastic and varied acts from around the world, spanning live music, comedy, art, plays and musicals.
-Combined with some great late-night bars, the nightlife in Hammersmith is always bustling.
+Combined with some great late-night bars, the nightlife is always bustling.

 The Old Ship

 During the day, the historic riverside pubs make for a lovely spot to sit and watch the world go by.
 The Old Ship has been providing waterfront refreshments since 1722 and serves up great ‘pub grub’ as well as having indoor and outdoor seating areas.